pappasam/npd/c1_intro_programming/assignments/a2_shell_challenges.md

     git add func_list.c

-This one is a bit trickier, what in the above command is an argument and what is an executable?
+This one is a bit trickier, what in the above command tokens is an argument and what is an executable?.

 ### Download

-If trying to run `wget` results in an error, run `sudo apt-get install wget`.

 Use wget to download several files.
 Use a browser to find the URL of a particular resource that you would like to download.
 After downloading use vim to inspect the files on your machine.

+If trying to run `wget` results in an error, run `sudo apt-get install wget` and double check the URL.

 **Create a new file at `~/intro-programming/assignment_2/downloads.md`, use vim to record the URLs you downloaded and any questions or observations you had